nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 This time-series data can then be viewed on a Grafana dashboard and customized to send email notifications.

 -  **Programming Languages:** Python, Golang
--  **Technologies used :** Docker, Docker Compose, Make, Conda, BentoML, Grafana, InfluxDB
+-  **Technologies used :** Docker, Docker Compose, Make, Conda, BentoML, Telegraf, InfluxDB, Grafana
 -  **Intel OpenSource Technologies used:** OpenVino, OpenVino Model Server (OVMS), EdgeX

 ## Target System Requirements